GabrielAplok/aplokguns-addon/README.md

 ## Note
 Before starting the review, I must say that all weapons have running and aiming animations, and the running animation works on such a principle that after some time, the usual running animation changes to tactical running animation, like in call of duty: modern warfare.

+Don't expect anything innovative or too perfect, I'm just a teenager with nothing to do trying to make something cool for Minecraft.

 ## Showcases
 ![M4A1](images/screenshot_m4a1.png)
 M4A1